-Parent, March 2016
+Parent, March 2020

 Our Outreach programmes are specifically designed for students who are waiting for a full-time place, either at Cressey or elsewhere.
-These programmes can be tailored to meet individual students' needs, but in outline our normal Outreach programme arrangements are as follows.
+These part-time programmes can be tailored to meet individual students' needs, but in outline our normal Outreach programme arrangements are as follows.

-- Cressey would provide a fully differentiated part-time programme.
+- Location.
 This would be delivered at the student's home if this is practical and appropriate, or at a suitable nearby alternate location (eg a library); but not at Cressey College.

 "He loves it at Cressey.
 He'll be so bored in the holidays!
 He's already looking forward to next term, and this one hasn't even ended!"

-Parent, July 2016
+Parent, July 2018